Shevanio/Network-Utility-Scripts/domain/Sublist3r/README.md

 * [TheRook](https://github.com/TheRook) - The bruteforce module was based on his script **subbrute**.
 * [Bitquark](https://github.com/bitquark) - The Subbrute's wordlist was based on his research **dnspop**.

-## Thanks

-* Special Thanks to [Ibrahim Mosaad](https://twitter.com/ibrahim_mosaad) for his great contributions that helped in improving the tool.

 ## Version
 **Current version is 1.3**